gmail unsubscribeemail managementproductivity

 • Valid physical postal address required

-4. Provide clear unsubscribe method
+4. Provide a clear unsubscribe method

 • Must be easy to find